Our Plus for More Sustainability

 Around a sixth (640 hectares) of the areas of NPorts consist of water areas – in and in front of our ports.
 One of our most important tasks is keeping our ports navigable at any time.
 We perform the required dredge work as gently and sustainably as possible.
 To protect the quality of the water, we employ preventative measures to avoid waste from cargo residues entering the water.
 In our effort to remove waste from the water, we get supported by our Seabins.
 Increasingly, we operate our water-bound port equipment with lubrication agents that are bio-degradable.
 To ensure that ships’ wastes are not disposed of on the high seas, we have established special management systems.
 In addition, we create special financial incentives for ship owners to encourage proper waste disposal.

-02 Port Entrance
+02 Harbour Entrance

 NPorts connects the world with Niedersachsen via the port entrance: Through five seaports, seven island supply ports, and three regional ports.
 No matter if large or small – after entering through the port entrance, Niedersachsen's Port Ordinance applies to everyone.
 All ships have to report in and out at the Port Office.
 From our data collection, we can deduce important trends about the development of the worldwide transport and delivery movements and about passenger transport volumes.
 One important task is keeping the port entrances stormproof and navigable.
 In many places we operate locks so that our ports can be reached, regardless of tide level.
 With our measures, we secure and support countless value chains.
 Even the vital supply of the East Frisian Islands depends on the condition that the ports can be reached, ideally in any kind of weather.